scriban/scriban/doc/liquid-support.md

 > There is in fact multiple versions of the liquid language, supporting different syntaxes for tags, which are completely arbitrary and not unified.
 >
 > As a consequence, **the liquid parser implemented in Scriban cannot parse any custom liquid tags/filters that are using custom arguments parsing**
-> but only regular arguments separated by spaces.
+> but only regular arguments (strings, numbers, variables, variable properties) separated by spaces.

 ## Examples